Standard enterprise governance guide

 - Require that the

 Applicationtag for resources should match the name of the relevant resource group.
-This can be handled using the "Require tag and its value" built-in definition.
+This can be handled using the

 For information on defining custom policies see the Azure Policy documentation.
 For guidance and examples of custom policies, consult the Azure Policy samples site and the associated GitHub repository.